Mardi Gras is almost here. Before you head out to the parades, let’s learn about the Mardi Gras symbols, and why they represent the holiday!

 Unlike most holidays that have a fixed date, the date of Mardi Gras changes every year.
 It always falls the Tuesday before Lent begins.

-Mardi Gras is a day of partying and feasting before entering the pennant season of Lent, which honors the 40 days and nights Jesus spent in the desert resisting the temptations of Satan.
+Mardi Gras is a day of partying and feasting before entering the penitential season of Lent, which honors the 40 days and nights Jesus spent in the desert resisting the temptations of Satan.

 Some people celebrate the religious aspects of Mardi Gras, and some people do not.
 No matter how you celebrate, you’re sure to have seen some of the Mardi Gras symbols during your festivities.